zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-6.md

 Lorelai says, “I’m not listening to you, and I’m not dwe lling on the past.”
 “To dwell (dwell) on (something)” means to spend a lot of time thinking about something, especially something that makes you sad or makes you angry.
 People may say, “Don’t dwell on it” if something bad ha ppens to you – don’t keep thinking about it over and over again.
 “Dwell” has a co uple of different meanings in English; take a look at the Learning Guide for some more explanations.

 Lorelai says, “I’m living in the moment and enjoying ever ything around me.”
 This is a popular self-help idea: to live in the moment – t o focus on what you are doing right now; don’t worry about the past, don’t worry abo ut the future.
 Live in the moment – live in the now.
 Lorelai says, “I’m ignoring  your negativity and concentrating on appreciating the moment.”
 “Negativity”  is when someone always sees the bad side of things, one only thinks about the negative things.
 The noun is “negativity.”
 “To appreciate” means to recog nize the goodness in something, to value something.
-So, Lorelai says she’s goi ng to ignore Luke’s negativity and concentrate on appreciating the moment – appreciating what’s happening right now.
+So, Lorelai says she’s going to ignore Luke’s negativity and concentrate on appreciating the moment – appreciating what’s happening right now.

 Luke says, “What are you doing now?”
 Lorelai says, “I’m pr acticing mindfulness.”
 “To practice” means to follow some rules or guidelines a bout how to live your life, in this case.
 But “practice” has a couple of different meanings, so take a look at that Learning Guide, once again, for some more expla nations.
 Lorelai is practicing mindfulness.
 “Mindfulness” is a notion – an i dea that you are aware of what is going on around you; you are paying attention t o what you are doing.
 There’s an old expression: “to be mindful of (something )” means to be paying attention, to be concentrating on, to know what was g oing on.
 More recently, people have talked about mindfulness as being a way that  you are always aware